Decision making for parking projects

 Individual decision making

-If a zone is being recommended for implementation, council officers will then submit an Individual Decision Making report to the Cabinet Member for Environment and Public Realm seeking approval.
+If a zone is being recommended for implementation, council officers will then submit an Individual Decision Making report to the Cabinet Member for Environment, Transport Management and Air Quality seeking approval.
 This report will also contain a detailed design which will have been amended using comments received from residents and businesses in the area.
 The cabinet member will then take a formal decision on whether to proceed.

 If the Cabinet Member instructs officers to implement a parking zone, we will carry out statutory consultation as defined in national legislation (known as the traffic orders regulations).